26 Selecting a sustainable horizontal discretization

 \[ \begin{align} \kappa \coloneqq k\Delta x\tag{26.24}\label{eq:arakawa_deriv_9} \end{align} \]

-one, then the equations (26.21) - (26.22) can be written in the form
+then the equations (26.21) - (26.22) can be written in the form

 \[ \begin{align} \newtilde{c}_\text{ph} &= \frac{\sin\left(\kappa\right)}{\kappa},\tag{26.25}\label{eq:arakawa_deriv_10}\\ \newtilde{c}_\text{gr} &= \cos\left(\kappa\right)\tag{26.26}\label{eq:arakawa_deriv_11} \end{align} \]

-For the C-grid, the wind speed $u$ at locations $j\Delta x$ and the surface deflection $h$ at locations $\left(j + \frac{1}{2}\right)\Delta x$ are defined by $j\in \mathbb{N}$.
-One notes here as a starting point
+For the C-grid, the wind speed $u$ at locations $j\Delta x$ and the surface deflection $h$ at locations $\left(j + \frac{1}{2}\right)\Delta x$ are defined, with $j\in \mathbb{N}$.
+Here one makes the ansatz

 \[ \begin{align} h_{j + \frac{1}{2}} = \newhat{h}\exp\left(ikj\Delta x - i\omega t\right)\exp\left(\frac{ik\Delta x}{2}\right), & {} & u_j = \newhat{u}\exp\left(ikj\Delta x - i\omega t\right). \end{align} \]